 contributed by Jeremy and Kate of Our Escape Clause

-Rolling green hills, ancient cities, and one of the best wine regions in the world–there is no limit to the amount of romance that can be found in Tuscany.
+Rolling green hills, ancient cities, and one of the best wine regions in the world–there is no limit to the number of romantic places to visit in Tuscany.

 Of course, no romantic trip to Tuscany could overlook Florence: easily one of the most romantic cities in the world, be sure that you and your partner take time to explore Florence’s markets, climb to the top of the Duomo, and watch the sunset from Piazzale Michelangelo.